 On the forum I have seen people say there is a scam going on when this happens.
-Well guess what?
-It’s not a scam or trick.
+But it’s not a scam or trick.
 The truth is that they really do have to validate you’re the real deal before handing over your personal report.
-So these complaints are 100% baseless in my opinion.

 Thanks to all those TV commercials for LifeLock and Identity Guard, the business of selling monthly ID protection subscriptions seems to be hotter than ever (but it’s debatable whether they’re justified).

 So I guess it comes as no surprise that we’re getting bombarded with ID theft prevention ads when all we want to do is get our free credit reports.

 But at the end of the day…